-Majority of the artifacts exhibited in the Hill Palace museum belong to the Kochi Royal family.
+The majority of the artifacts exhibited in the Hill Palace Museum belong to the Kochi Royal family.
 The major attraction of the museum is the royal crown which is embellished with many rare gems and stones.
-Oil paintings, murals, belongings of the Kochi royal family, coins, the throne (the Simhasana), manuscripts, royal inscriptions and sculptures are exhibited in the museum.
+Oil paintings, murals, belongings of the Kochi royal family, coins, the throne (the Simhasana), manuscripts, royal inscriptions, and sculptures are exhibited in the museum.

 The nearest railway station to Hill Palace is Ernakulam which is 10 kilometers away.
-An auto or bus from the Kochi city will help you reach Hill Palace.
+An auto or bus from Kochi City will help you reach Hill Palace.

 Children’s Park Open till 6.00 pm